jen20/packer-ubuntu-zfs/README.md

 - [Ubuntu 18.04 with Root ZFS on AWS][oepost2]
 - [Building ZFS Root Ubuntu AMIs with Packer][oepost1]

+## Differences between versions

+As well as installing different versions of the Ubuntu distribution, the templates in this repository have evolved at different rates.
+The `focal` template is the most complete, and includes the following changes compared to other versions:

+- Support for AWS NVME device rules
+- Support for expanding the ZFS root filesystem via Cloud-Init
+- Clearing of the apt-cache as part of the build

+These changes could likely be backported to other distributions, but they are mostly there for information only since I personally only use (and test) the latest LTS distribution for new images.

 ## Running a build (Focal)